#

 Colors

-Two values for colors will be imported for each product:
+Two values are imported for colors:

 #